gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 export default PostTemplate

 // The post template's GraphQL query.
-Notice the “id”
+Notice the "id"
 // variable which is passed in.
 We set this on the page
 // context in gatsby-node.js.
 //